Install

 pip install opentelemetry-sdk opentelemetry-exporter-prometheus

 Major coding models that can be deployed locally.
-Served via vLLM or SGLang with an OpenAI-compatible API.
+Serve them via vLLM or SGLang with an OpenAI-compatible API.
+This table reflects representative models as of 2026-05.

 ModelParametersActiveContextHuggingFace